Jekwwer/markdown-docs-kit/docs/index.md

 ### Current Contents

+- `CODE_OF_CONDUCT.md`: Standards for behavior within the community.
 - `README.md`: A general template for project README, outlining setup instructions, usage, and contribution guidelines.
 - `SCHOOL_PROJECT_README.md`: A specialized README template for educational or school-related projects.